keijiro/ColorSuite/README.md

 *ColorSuite* is an image effect for Unity, which manages multiple color adjustment tasks in a single component.
-These tasks are implemented in a single pass shader, and it automatically strips out unused functions from the shader to keep the best performance in any configurations.
+These tasks are implemented in a single pass shader, and it automatically strips out unused functions from the shader to keep the best performance for any configurations.

 ![Screenshot 2][Screen2]